Advice vs Advise: What’s the Difference & Why It Matters

 Yes.
 “Advice” ends with an s sound, “advise” with a z sound.

-Because they look similar, differ by one letter, and have related meanings.
+Because the words look similar, sound similar, and have related meanings.

 Get In Touch